Getachew Kassa

 Getachew Kassa (Amharic: ጌታቸው ካሳ; 6 September 1944 – 21 February 2024) was an Ethiopian jazz singer and percussionist.
 He rose to famous during the 1960s and 1970s, after performing at the country's famous clubs, the Sombrino and Axum Hall.
 His music features in the Éthiopiques album series, alongside other musicians of the Ethiopian Golden Age.

 Early life

 Getachew Kassa was born in Addis Ababa, Ethiopian Empire on 6 September 1944.
 He began singing at the age of six, despite being discouraged by his parents.
-During this stage, Getachew liked an Italian song named "Azemerina".
-He began pleasing his parents and changed his actual surname to "Kassa".
-Later, he occasionally started to sing for his friends and at home.
+His early influences included Elvis Presley, Harry Belafonte and popular Italian songs.
+He occasionally started to sing for his friends and at home..
+He adopted his stage name, “Kassa,” inspired by a suggestion from a friend.

-Kassa’s musical voyage began in the bustling streets of Addis Ababa’s Mercato area.
-Despite facing familial resistance, his love for music was undeniable.
-From singing popular Italian songs to imitating iconic singers like Elvis Presley and Harry Belafonte, Kassa’s early experiences forged a path for his musical career.
-His determination led him to adopt his stage name, “Kassa,” inspired by a suggestion from a friend, marking the start of a legendary journey.